-Pay Item Pay Unit

 Cold Asphalt Pavement (Recycle) Square Yard

 Repair of Cold Asphalt Pavement (Recycle) Square Yard

-Asphalt materials will be measured and paid for in accordance with Section 411.
+Asphalt materials will be measured and paid for per Section 411.

-Water will not be measured and paid for separately, but shall be included in the work.
+Water will not be measured and paid for separately but shall be included in the work.

-Repair of cold recycled pavement damaged by the Contractor or by weather will not be measured and paid for separately, but shall be included in the work.
+Repair of cold recycled pavement damaged by the Contractor or by weather will not be measured and paid for separately but shall be included in the work.

-Overlaps of preceding recycling operations will not be measured and paid for separately, but shall be included in the work.
+Overlaps of preceding recycling operations will not be measured and paid for separately but shall be included in the work.